 Ever since the iconic American psychologist Daniel Goleman released his international bestseller Emotional Intelligence: Why it can matter more than IQ in 1995, relationship experts have increasingly talked about the power of empathy.
-Where as our most instinctual communication strategy is centered around our own feelings, thoughts and beliefs alone, practicing empathy affords us the opportunity to step outside of ourselves and into the shoes of another.
-In addition to helping us make more meaningful connection, empathetic communication can help us determine the steps we should take to encouraged life-affirming changes in others.
+Whereas our most instinctual communication strategy is centered around our own feelings, thoughts, and beliefs alone, practicing empathy affords us the opportunity to step outside of ourselves and into the shoes of another.
+In addition to helping us make more meaningful connections, empathetic communication can help us determine the steps we should take to encourage life-affirming changes in others.

 You want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather, teach them to long for the endless immensity of the sea.”

 To effectively promote the behavioral changes we’d like to see in others, it’s vital to understand the problems that are created by communicating from a narrow-minded perspective.
 If we’re going to get our partner out of the rut, improve our child’s behavior in school or help our friend get clean and sober, we must focus our efforts on communicating empathetically and transforming ourselves first.
 Moreover, it’s important to point out that instead of criticizing, condemning, and belittling them, we’ll be much better off if our message is delivered in an encouraging and supportive manner.